-- Occupation or construction license issued by the city hall (for urban buildings); - Land registry title, proving the ownership of the transferor; - Payment of the Real Estate Transfer Tax ("IMT") between 0% and 8%, depending on the real estate value; - Real Estate Tax Record ("caderneta predial") issued by the competent tax services.
+- Occupation or construction license issued by the city hall (for urban buildings); - Land registry title, proving the ownership of the transferor; - Payment of the Real Estate Transfer Tax ("IMT") between 0% and 8%, depending on the real estate value: - Real Estate Tax Record ("caderneta predial") issued by the competent tax services.
+Energetic Certificate of the Property (which certifies the class of energy efficiency of the property); - Technical Datasheet of the Property ("Ficha Técnica da Habitação") it is only mandatory for properties build after March 30th, 2004;

 Additionally, all real estate properties are subject to the payment of a Property Tax which ranges between 0,2% and 0,8% of the patrimonial value of the real estate.

-Although not yet available in all Registrars, it recently entered into force a new project of the so-called "Casa Pronta" (House on the Spot).
+It recently entered into force a new project of the so-called "Casa Pronta" (House on the Spot).
 This regime allows purchases, encumbrances or registrations of real estate properties to be carried out immediately and by a sole entity.
 Thus, the public deed, the payment of the IMT and the attaining of all necessary documents (habitation license, land registry title and real estate tax record) may be all carried out simultaneously by the same authority, significantly reducing the bureaucratic procedures of the real estate transfers in Portugal.